 - Income of up to €600,000 pays a tax rate of 24%.

 - Income exceeding €600,000 pays a 47% tax rate.

 - 3% tax rate for income above €200,000 from capital gains.

 Tax Liabilities In Spain

 Tax liabilities depend on how you hold your assets and take income.
 Spain is a favourite destination for expatriates.
 The tax on income in Spain is high.
-The rich individuals and families fear living in Spain and becoming residents because of the high taxation rates.
+Rich individuals and families fear living in Spain and becoming residents because of the high taxation rates.